 Lavender Spa Treatments in Sapa

-The Lavender spa does more a lot of services which you can avail like Herbal of Red Dao People bath.
-They also do a green tea body scrub, luxury facial treatment, oat body wrap, Vietnamese coconut body wrap, Indian head massage, Asian heritage body treatment, Sapa Mountain Hot Stone Therapy, and many more!
-You can check out more Lavender Spa deals here.
+Lavender Spa has many services you can choose from, such as the Herbal of Red Dao People bath.
+It also offers a green tea body scrub, a luxury facial treatment, an oat body wrap, a Vietnamese coconut body wrap, an Indian head massage, an Asian heritage body treatment, a Sapa Mountain Hot Stone Therapy, and more!

 If you’re visiting Sapa by the weekend, you should experience the fantastic Love Market in Quang Truong Square.
-It is an exciting event similar to Hoan Kiem Lake in Hanoi‘s “cultural street party.”
-It happens every weekend, particularly during Saturday nights.
-It is a very nice thing to do in Sapa, especially if you are looking for cultural experience.
+This is an exciting event that resembles the “cultural street party” at Hoan Kiem Lake in Hanoi.

 Hmong and Dao Singles “Party”

-You should not miss this event because it is the locals themselves that go to the town center.
-There they showcase what they’ve got in terms of food, goods, and culture.
+This event is not to be missed because the locals themselves go to the town center.
+They showcase their food, goods, and culture.

-The pairing of the singles from the Hmong and Dao tribes is a part of the event that you will enjoy, even if you’re just relaxing sitting down at a bench.
-During this gathering, they play games in the middle of the town square to match singles.
-It is really a fascinating event to watch, especially if you love learning about Vietnamese culture.
+They play games in the middle of the town square during this gathering to match singles.
+It is a fascinating event to watch, especially if you love learning about Vietnamese culture.